 Explore the warren of cobbled streets, charming shops and pretty galleries, before enjoying your lunch sat on the harbour wall watching the boats bob about in the water and the children playing the beach.

 Mousehole's Christmas lights are famous the world over so if you can visit in December be sure to add them to your to-do list.

-One of the most popular places in Cornwall, Polperro is an unspoilt fishing village just a few miles from Looe.
-It offers plenty of place to relax, eat and explore, as well as a good choice of galleries where local artists display their work.
+This unspoilt fishing village just a few miles from Looe.
+It offers plenty of places to relax, eat and explore, as well as a good choice of galleries where local artists display their work.

 Take a walk around the coast path to access secret beaches and spectacular views, or catch a fishing trip around the bay.

-Polperro has a small sandy beach, where smugglers are reported to have hidden their wares in the caves and dodged the customs men, and there is a natural tidal pool which reveals itself at low tide.
+Polperro has a small sandy beach, where smugglers are reported to have hidden their wares in the caves dodging the customs men, and there is a natural tidal pool which reveals itself at low tide.

 This is one of Cornwall's most westerly villages, with a few small shops, cafes, pubs and galleries.

 But the real draw is the beach - Sennen Cove has crystal clear waters, soft white sand and impressive surfing conditions popular all year-round.